aryadhruv/LLMWorkbook/docs/Providers/OpenAI.md

 Each provider function uses specific keys from the configuration’s `options` dictionary.
 In addition to these, you can also set a `system_prompt` (outside of `options`) and—where applicable—an API key (for OpenAI).
 Below are the options available for each provider.

+Important - This API uses the latest Response endpoint from OpenAI instead of Chat completions.
+Please do refer to relevant documentation.
+As surface, the changes are made to be backward compatible and non-breaking.

 ---

 ### 1. OpenAI Provider (`call_llm_openai`)